-Concept: Create a mixed residential and commercial thoroughfare with a distinct pedestrian orientation on both sides of Metropolitan Avenue.
+The urban design concept for both sides of Metropolitan Avenue is a mixed residential and commercial thoroughfare with a distinct pedestrian orientation.
 While residential uses may predominate, some retail activity on the north side of the street is appropriate.

 Extend Lexington Street to Metropolitan Avenue, with a 60-foot right-of-way and a single, northbound travel lane; encourage MDSHA to investigate routing westbound traffic to Plyers Mill Road on the new street, to eliminate a northbound left movement at the Plyers Mill Road and Metropolitan Avenue intersection.